gsistelos/aipom/README.md

 Returns all users with name "gsistelos": `GET http://localhost:8080/api/users?username=gsistelos`

-Returns all users with email "gabrielsistelos@gmail.com": `GET http://localhost:8080/api/users?email=gabrielsistelos@gmail.com`
+Returns all users with email "gsistelos@proton.me": `GET http://localhost:8080/api/users?email=gsistelos@proton.me`

-You can use any user field (username, email, password, createdAt, updatedAt, _id, __v) and you can mix queries
+You can use any user field (username, email, password, createdAt, updatedAt, _id, __v) and you can mix queries.

 You can also search by id like this: `GET http://localhost:8080/api/users/<id>`